FAU-LS12-RC/MoDesA/README.md

 # MoDesA
-MoDesA is an automated systematic design flow that couples model-based design and simulation with Xilinx Vivado High-Level-Synthesis (HLS) for hybrid hardware and software implementations which was presented on the ReConFig18 conference.
+MoDesA is an automated systematic design flow that couples model-based design and simulation with Xilinx Vivado High-Level-Synthesis (HLS) for hybrid hardware and software implementations and was presented on the ReConFig18 conference.
-The design flow makes use of the modeling and simulation environment MATLAB/Simulink.
+It makes use of the modeling and simulation environment MATLAB/Simulink.
-MoDesA is used for designing, simulating, prototyping, and testing hybrid hardware/software solutions for Xilinx Zynq PSoC architectures.
+MoDesA is used for designing, simulating, prototyping, and testing hardware/software solutions for Xilinx Zynq PSoC architectures.

-Based on a tagging scheme, a manual partitioning of Simulink blocks is possible.
+Based on a tagging scheme, a manual partitioning of Simulink blocks onto resources is possible.
-Thereby, the proposed methodology allows to automatically explore different hardware and software implementation variants from a behavioral Simulink model.
+Thereby, the proposed methodology allows to automatically explore different hardware and software implementation variants from a single behavioral Simulink model.
 The tool flow presents itself as a very powerful and user-friendly design tool for improving productivity.
 A more detailed description can be found in the paper [Model-Based Design Automation of Hardware/Software Co-Designs for Xilinx Zynq PSoCs](https://www.researchgate.net/publication/330728498_Model-Based_Design_Automation_of_HardwareSoftware_Co-Designs_for_Xilinx_Zynq_PSoCs)